Scandinavian, Nordic, & Baltic Countries and Geography

 Scandinavia refers to Denmark, Norway, and Sweden.
 The Scandinavian Peninsula includes Sweden, Norway and the northwestern area of Finland.
 Its name comes from Scania, the ancestral home of the Danes, a Germanic tribe that lived in the region.

-The Nordic countries are Denmark, Finland, Iceland, Norway, and Sweden plus the territories of the Faroe Islands and Greenland.
+The Nordic countries include Denmark, Norway, and Sweden, but also Finland, Iceland, and the Faroe Islands and Greenland territories.
 The term is derived from the local term Norden, used in Scandinavian languages, which means 'The North(ern lands)'.
 They all share a historic connection to the Vikings of the middle ages.

 The Baltic states are Estonia, Latvia, and Lithuania.
 This comes from them lying along the Baltic Sea.